cogent3/cogent3/doc/cookbook/simple_trees.rst

 Root at a named edge
 """"""""""""""""""""

-The edge can be either a tip or internal node.
+The edge can be either a tip or an internal node.

 .. jupyter-execute::